EpsilonZ/GPSReporter_Android/README.md

 # Test

-__Important note: When executing this app you'll retrieve gps data with a lot of updates so battery may drain really fast.
-Also, if you enable maximum performance on your Android phone it'll run better__
+__Important note: Enable WiFi for the best results.
+It'll be used to get better results__ __Note about setting up the app: When executing this app you'll retrieve gps data with a lot of updates so battery may drain really fast.
+Also, if you enable maximum performance on your Android phone it'll run better. __

 Set up a server with this code (enter the IP on the app) and you'll be able to receive GPS data: